 Biological and environmental data from all SEAMAP-Gulf surveys are included in the SEAMAP Information System, managed in conjunction with NOAA Fisheries-SEFSC.
 Raw data are edited by the collecting agency and verified by the SEAMAP Data Manager prior to entry into the system.
-Data from all SEAMAP-Gulf surveys during 1982-2013 have been entered into the system and data from 2014 surveys are in the process of being verified, edited, and entered for storage and retrieval.
+Data from all SEAMAP-Gulf surveys during 1982-2014 have been entered into the system and data from the 2015 surveys are in the process of being verified, edited, and entered for storage and retrieval.
 Verified, non-confidential SEAMAP data are available conditionally to all requesters, although the highest priority is assigned to SEAMAP participants.

-Requested SEAMAP data were used for a multitude of purposes in 2014:
+Requested SEAMAP data were used for a multitude of purposes in 2015:

-- Evaluating the abundance and size distribution of penaeid shrimp in federal and state waters to assist in determining opening and closing dates for commercial fisheries; - Evaluating and plotting the size of the hypoxic (Dead Zone) area off of Louisiana; - Assessing shrimp and groundfish abundance and distribution and their relationship to such environmental parameters as temperature, salinity, and dissolved oxygen; - Identifying environmental parameters associated with concentrations of larval finfish; - Assessing the potential impact the Deepwater Horizon oil spill on marine fish stocks; - Compiling the 2014 SEAMAP Environmental and Biological Atlas; and - Comparing catches of shrimp and groundfish captured by 40-ft versus 20-ft trawl nets.
+- Evaluating the abundance and size distribution of penaeid shrimp in federal and state waters to assist in determining opening and closing dates for commercial fisheries; - Evaluating and plotting the size of the hypoxic (Dead Zone) area off of Louisiana; - Assessing shrimp and groundfish abundance and distribution and their relationship to such environmental parameters as temperature, salinity, and dissolved oxygen; - Identifying environmental parameters associated with concentrations of larval finfish; - Assessing the potential impact the Deepwater Horizon oil spill on marine fish stocks; and - Compiling the 2015 SEAMAP Environmental and Biological Atlas.